mspncp/gosu-wiki/To Do.md

   * Fix Gosu docs: 'RGBA' octet == WRONG
   * Link video tutorials from front page
   * Document Gosu::\_release\_openal\_resources and how it could be useful in testing (or can I fix this in a better way?)
+  * Restore the part of my mwForum adjustments where I tell people how to format `code`

 ## Gosu 0.9.x+
   * Redesign (see forum) drawing interface